Vitalik-Hakim/antimony/README.md

-Antimony integration/staging tree
+Antimony P2P Crypto
 ================================

+This is an Experimental Software purposely for my School Personal Project.

 Copyright (c) 2009-2014 Bitcoin Developers
 Copyright (c) 2011-2014 Litecoin Developers
 Copyright (c) 2020-2022 Antimony Developer

 What is Antimony?
 ----------------

 Antimony is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 240k blocks (~4 years Approx)
  - ~5 million total coins

 The rest is the same as Bitcoin.